aws-samples/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 We use [Mallob](https://github.com/domschrei/mallob) as the running example for both parallel and distributed solvers.
 This example pulls a version of Mallob that we have tested with the AWS infrastructure.
 Note that although this repository is released under the MIT-0 license, the Dockerfiles use the Mallob project.
 Mallob and the solvers it uses have other licenses, including the [LGPL 3.0](https://opensource.org/license/lgpl-3-0/) license.

-This section proceeds in four steps:
+This section proceeds in four steps [BK: It's actually three steps because the first one was already handled with the Prerequisites?!]:
 - Preparing your system
 - Building base SATcomp Docker images
 - Building Mallob Docker images